 4. Calcium

-Calcium can support fertility by helping regulate the menstrual cycle and maintain healthy estrogen levels.
-Research shows that women who consume more calcium may be less likely to experience ovulatory disorders or infertility issues.
+Calcium helps regulate the menstrual cycle and maintain healthy estrogen levels.
+Research indicates that women who consume adequate calcium may experience fewer ovulatory disorders and lower rates of infertility.

-- Dark green vegetables (like broccoli and kale)
+- Dark green vegetables (broccoli, kale, collard greens)

 - Almonds